-APS is seeking community input from families, staff, and community members related to the draft 2021-22 School Year Calendar.
-A survey was available from October 19, 2020-October 30, 2020.
-The Calendar Committee met in September to discuss a first draft option and provide input.
+APS is seeking community input from families, staff, and community members related to the development of the 2022-23 School Year Calendar.
+A survey is available from October 18-October 29, 2021.
+The Calendar Committee met in September to discuss first draft options and provide input.
 The calendar committee is composed of the following members:

 - Representatives from Elementary, Middle and High School Principals

 - Representatives from the Arlington Education Association (teachers and support staff)

 - Four representatives from the County Council of PTAs

 - Representatives from central office departments including: Transportation, Extended Day, Food Services, Teaching and Learning, Information Services, and Human Resources

 |September||Calendar Committee meets to review first draft of calendar.|